The Ultimate Guide to Performing Safety Audits

 Behavior-based safety (BBS) audits focus on observing and evaluating employee behaviors.

-This approach allows the auditors to identify any unsafe practices and recommend changes in response to their observations.
+This approach allows the auditors to identify any unsafe practices and recommend changes in response to their safety observations.

 Hazard Identification Audits